OsimFavour/OsimFavour/README.md

 </h1>

 <h3 align="center">
-    A passionate python developer with one year of experience in freelancing .
-Have a year of experience in freelancing where I did mostly web scraping projects
+    A passionate python developer with a year of experience in freelancing, during that year, I spent most of my time making web scraper engines and web crawlers that solved problems ranging from getting stock prices to best rental deals to shopify clothes store search e.t.c.
+That helped me hone my skills in Data Scraping, Data Extracting and Web Automation
 </h3>

 <hr></hr>